ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 ### The vht.yml

-The **vht.yml** file describes the content of the testsuite, assets, build and test run instructions.
+The **vht.yml** file describes the content of the test suite, assets, build and test run instructions.
 It is located in the root of the folder specified in vht_in.
 Its format is YAML (https://yaml.org/spec/) with the following structure:

 ``` yml
 suite: